Antiplato/Antiplato-release/README.md

 5. **The Training Phase:** During your first few games, the scan might result in a `?` instead of a letter.
 This is completely normal.
 The app's model learns from what you teach it.
 If it misidentifies a letter, tap **Edit** to correct the mistake.
 6. Once the grid letters are correct, click **Auto Swipe** to enable automatic swiping and let the app solve the board, you can disable automatic swiping by clicking it again and then manually click go to swipe each word slowly.

-Once it is trained enough from your corrections (usually all thr unique tiles like A, B, Qu), the OCR will work flawlessly!
+Once it is trained enough from your corrections (usually all the unique tiles like A, B, Qu), the OCR will work flawlessly!